markpmlim/ParaboloidMapping/README.md

 ```

-Its function is to project the dual-paraboloid map into a cubemap that is identical to the original.
+Its function is to project the dual-paraboloid map onto a cubemap that is identical to the original.
 However, the output is:

 ![](Documentation/Snapshot0.png)

-To solve the problem, let's start go back to the basics and derive the two sets of formulae posted by NVidia.
+To solve the problem, let's start go back to the basics and derive the two sets of instructions posted by NVidia.

-## Mathematical Proof of formulae
+## Mathematical Proof

-Let's show how the equations used to convert a cubemap to 2 dual-paraboloid maps and vice-versa are derived.
+Let's show how the equations used to convert a cubemap to a dual-paraboloid map and vice-versa are derived.
 We will use the following figure as reference.

 ![](Documentation/DualParaboloid.png)